 Here’s what we heard at the level of the HR BPs:

-- Several HR BPs recognized the need to take the initiative to have a seat at the table with their business units (BU’s).
+- Several HR BPs recognized the need to take the initiative to gain visibility and to have a seat at the table with their business units (BU’s).
 They are attending the weekly meetings of the BU’s, whether they’ve been invited or not.
 They’re seeking to understand the work of the BU, so that they can determine how they can add value.
 Sometimes the BU team members don’t understand the new role of the HR BP, or may be resistant to their attendance, because they think if HR is showing up there must be a problem – which leads to the issue of credibility.

 - Branding: In the future, in order to establish their value, the BPs need to explain the role of strategic HR in making the business successful, especially in terms of the business goals.
 In my analysis, branding is the responsibility of the HR department, which needs to make the case with senior management.
 Together with senior management, they need to make the case across the organization.
 This is the kind of support that HR BPs need in order to carry out their work.

 - Contracting: Some BPs have been tasked with coaching the BU or department leader, but it seems that the leader is not aware of their new role.
 Participants recommended that the BPs have a contracting conversation with the leader, to explain their role.
 They might say: “I’ve been assigned to help you in your leadership role; one place I can add value is in giving you feedback.
 I want to make sure you’re comfortable with that.” and, “Are there other ways in which I can be helpful to you?”
+Whether the role is coaching or just providing HR support, the BP needs to establish a rapport with leadership and gain their trust.

 - Using data: Data systems such as Workday can be mined to provide data about the gaps in the workforce, so that HR BPs could step in to help address these gaps.
+Workforce data can be used to explain the impact of decisions on the business, which may be valuable to the BU leader.

 Further analysis: Changing the role of HR BPs requires a change management approach, supported and initiated by senior management.
 That means: